Lukas-T-W/SIGWfast/README.md

 SIGWfast release 1.0 (2022).
 This code has been written by Dr. Lukas T. Witkowski and is distributed under the MIT License.

-SIGWfast is a python code to compute the Scalar-Induced Gravitational Wave spectrum from a primordial scalar power spectrum that can be given in analytical or numerical form.
+SIGWfast is a python code to compute the Scalar-Induced Gravitational Wave spectrum $\Omega_{GW}(k)$ from a primordial scalar power spectrum $P(k)$ that can be given in analytical or numerical form.
 SIGWfast was written with the aim of being easy to install and use, and to produce results fast, typically in a matter of a few seconds.
 To this end the code employs vectorization techniques within python, but there is also the option to compile a C++ module to perform the relevant integrations, further accelerating the computation.
 The python-only version should run on all platforms that support python 3.
 The version employing the C++ module is only available for Linux and MacOS systems.
 For more details on the physics see the documentation file "SIGWfastGuide.pdf".

 ## Prerequisites